ariel17/laslechuzas/WordPress/wp-content/plugins/woosocio/readme.txt

 === WooSocio ===
 Contributors: qsheeraz
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YNF4H9FJY4HU4
-Tags: woo, social, facebook, posts, products, share, auto upload, sharing, social media, social media sharing, social share, socialmedia, woocommerce, woo products, woo products sharing, auto share, woo sharing, woo social sharing, publicize woo products, like, like share button, facebook pages, fan page
+Tags: woo, social, facebook, posts, products, share, auto upload, sharing, social media, social media sharing, social share, socialmedia, woocommerce, woo products, woo products sharing, auto share, woo sharing, woo social sharing, publicize woo products, like, like share button, facebook pages, fan page, groups
 Requires at least: 3.0.1
-Tested up to: 4.2.2
+Tested up to: 4.4
-Stable tag: 0.7.1
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will upload/post your Woocommerce products to facebook wall as well as facebook fan pages automatically, when published.
+Uploads/post your Woocommerce products to facebook wall, fan pages and groups on publish automatically.
 Also adds like/share buttons in Woo products.

 == Description ==

 This is a simple plugin for your woocommerce site to upload/post your products to social media (currently facebook only) automatically.
 It will do the magic when you publish new product through woocommerce.
-It will be shared to your facebook friends, followers through your wall or pages.
+It will be shared to your facebook friends, followers through your wall or pages and on your facebook groups.
 You can also add like/share buttons to your woo products and get more traffic.

-* WooSocio Pro version *
+* WooSocio Pro version features *
+* Post products on Facebook wall, pages and groups
-* Post as page owner rather highlighted post.
+* Post on page as page owner (post from page)
-* post to multiple pages at once.
+* post to multiple pages and/or groups at once
+* post products with optional time delay between posting
-* Post products multiple times (Post more than once)
+* Post products multiple times (on every update)
-* Bulk posts to pages (multiple posts at once)
+* Bulk posts to pages, groups (multiple posts at once)
+* Add Facebook like/share buttons on product page
 * Bulk like/share button on/off option
+* Multi user ready
-* Rich product page
+* Rich products page
-* And many more to come...
+* And many more to come…

 == Installation ==